-Planning childcare is an important part of motherhood and your baby's future.
-Some options to consider are daycare centers, family member, a nanny or babysitter, an Au Pair or a home-based daycare.
-Even if you plan to stay home with the baby, you might still need occasional care, and it is practical that you start to look for it now.
-Trust us, you'll be glad you sorted this out before the baby's big arrival because after the baby arrives your brain will be all baby and sleep deprivation.
+Planning childcare is an essential part of motherhood and your baby's future.
+Some options to consider are daycare centers, family members, a nanny or babysitter, an Au Pair, or a home-based daycare.
+Even if you plan to stay home with the baby, you might still need occasional care, and, practically, you should start looking for it now.
+Trust us.
+You'll be glad you sorted this out before the baby's big arrival because after the baby arrives, your brain will be all baby and sleep deprivation.

 Family and In-home Care

 One of the best places to start is by asking your family.
 Many relatives might be eager to lend a helping hand but reluctant to ask for the opportunity.
 Others might be able to rearrange their schedules to help out part-time, but you won't know if you don't ask.
 Should this line fail, you might look around for possible in-home care to keep your baby in their everyday environment.
 Staying in the environment they know might help decrease some stress from losing constant contact with mom.